 City Walking Shoes for Singapore

 We cover some ground in our Marina Bay Waterfront Singapore Walk.
 It is best to wear comfortable city walking shoes for the self-guided tour.
 I like to wear lightweight shoes by Columbia – and Kris prefers city walks in his Merrell shoes.
 Find more tips in our blog post, The Best Shoes for Traveling.

 The sun in Singapore is intense – and there is little shade along most of the Marina Bay Sands walkway.
 Plan to get an early start and be sure to apply sunscreen before your walk – and consider bringing a wide-brimmed travel hat or travel umbrella to shade your face.

 Singapore Travel Camera

-There are numerous incredible sights along the Marina Bay Sands Promenade – and we think it is best to capture the beauty of the district with a real camera.
-In our travels, we use a Canon Rebel (an excellent camera for beginners!) with an everyday 18-135mm lens (which is ideal for city pics!).
-Whether you travel with a backpack or a suitcase, you’ll also want the perfect day bag to organize all your everyday travel essentials!
+There are numerous incredible sights along the Marina Bay Sands Promenade – and we think it is best to capture the beauty of the district with a real travel camera.
+In our travels, we use a Canon Rebel (an excellent budget camera for beginners!) with an everyday 18-135mm lens (which is ideal for city pics!).

 WiFi and Singapore Map

 At the end of the post, we provide a useful Singapore Marina Bay Map, but you can only use it when you are connected to the internet.
 To stay connected when we travel, we use a GlocalMe Mobile WiFi Hotspot.
 We can connect up to five devices at one time (great for families or groups), data is available online or via SIM card and it doubles as a power bank.

 However, having a paper map is always a good idea…just in case.
 You can buy a Marina Bay Singapore Map – like this one on Amazon – before your trip.